Credit

 Length of Credit History

 The age of your credit accounts makes up 15% of your credit score.
 The longer you maintain a credit account, the better your credit score will appear on a credit report.
-Suppose you successfully manage your revolving credit accounts.
-In that case, credit card companies may be more willing to qualify you for a new credit card account or higher credit limit.
+Suppose you successfully manage your revolving accounts.
+In that case, credit card companies may be more willing to qualify you for a new credit card account or a higher total credit limit.
 However, if you have missed payments on your credit report, the age of your credit card account may not be as significant.

 Credit Mix